Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on

-The thermonuclear runaway is fueled during the rise time by the $(\alpha,p)$ process, a series of $(\alpha,p)$ and $(p,\gamma)$ reactions.
-During the exponential decay of the burst the $rp$ (rapid proton-capture) process occurs, via a series of $(p,\gamma)$ reactions and $\beta$ decays ending around A $=100$ \cite{schatz_x-ray_2006-1}.
+The XRB is fueled during the initial rise time by the $(\alpha,p)$ process, a series of $(\alpha,p)$ and $(p,\gamma)$ reactions, followed by the exponential decay of the burst driven by the $rp$ (rapid proton-capture) process, a series of $(p,\gamma)$ reactions and $\beta$ decays ending around A $=100$ \cite{schatz_x-ray_2006-1}.
 Several of the $(\alpha,p$) reactions in the former process occur on so-called waiting-point nuclei.
 In these even-even, $(Z-N)/2=1$ nuclei the radiative proton captures and the corresponding photo-disintegration are in a $(p,\gamma)-(\gamma,p)$ equilibrium, due to their low $Q_{p,\gamma}$-values.
-Without an alternate pathway, nucleosynthesis may stall due to the $\beta^+$-decay half-life ($\sim$1 s), which is comparable to the timescale of the burst.
+Without an alternate pathway, nucleosynthesis may stall due to the relatively long $\beta^+$-decay half-life ($\sim$1 s), which is comparable to the timescale of the burst.
 An $(\alpha,p)$ reaction, once the temperature is sufficiently high, offers an alternative route for the nucleosynthesis, thus restarting the burst.
-Such a stalling and restarting of the nucleosynthesis may be responsible for observed double-peaked XRBs (e.g. \cite{Pennix1989}).
-There are four common candidates for waiting point nuclei in the $(\alpha,p)$ process, $^{22}$Mg, $^{26}$Si, $^{30}$S, and $^{34}$Ar \cite{fisker_nuclear_2004}, and an additional possible candidate, $^{38}$Ca, identified in \cite{obrien_exploring_2009}.
-In standard, single-peaked bursts, the waiting point nuclei would still be expected to impact burst features.
+Such a stalling and restarting of the nucleosynthesis may be responsible for observed double-peaked XRB light curves (e.g. \cite{Pennix1989}).
+There are four common candidates for the dominant waiting point nuclei in the $(\alpha,p)$ process, $^{22}$Mg, $^{26}$Si, $^{30}$S, and $^ {34}$Ar \cite{fisker_nuclear_2004}, and an additional possible candidate, $^{38}$Ca, identified in Ref. \cite{obrien_exploring_2009}.
+In standard, single-peaked bursts, the waiting point nuclei have also been shown to impact burst features.

 Several published stellar models indeed indicate that the $^{34}$Ar$(\alpha,p)^{37}$K rate influences observables and other relevant quantities \cite{cyburt_dependence_2016,fisker_nuclear_2004, parikh_effects_2008}.
 Specifically, Fisker \textit{et al.} \cite{fisker_nuclear_2004} showed that $^{34}$Ar($\alpha,p$)$^{37}$K may affect the magnitude of the dip in a double-peaked burst.
 Cyburt \textit{et al.} \cite{cyburt_dependence_2016} in a 2016 XRB sensitivity study showed that this reaction may also influence the burst luminosity.
 Finally, in Parikh \textit{et al.} \cite{parikh_effects_2008}, variation in the rate was found to affect the $^{34}$S abundance.